imcatwhocode/envienc/README.md

 ## Installation

 You need to have Node.js installed on your system.
-Then, run the following command:
+Then, run the following commands:

 ```bash
 # Install envienc globally